 The law surrounding organ donation has undergone significant change.
-Organ Donation in 2022 is now ‘opt-out’, meaning that if you have not confirmed whether you want to be an organ donor – either by recording a decision on the NHS Organ Donor Register or by speaking to friends and family – the starting point is that you are assumed to have agreed to donate your organs when you die, unless:
+From 2022, Organ Donation has become ‘opt-out’, meaning that if you have not confirmed whether you want to be an organ donor – either by recording a decision on the NHS Organ Donor Register or by speaking to friends and family – the starting point is that you are assumed to have agreed to donate your organs when you die, unless:

 - You are under 18 in which case your parents or guardians decide;